azeembootwala/Deep-Learning-Projects/MNIST/Readme.md

 `cnn_pytorch.py` shares `util_pyt.py` as its helper file.

-Besides this .
-The folder also contains Artifitial neural networks in pure numpy with all the backpropagation gradients  calculated at a lower level using the chain rule.
+Besides this, The folder also contains Artifitial neural networks in pure numpy with all the backpropagation gradients  calculated at a lower level using the chain rule.
 It can be found in the file `numpy_MNIST.py` and has helper functions in `util.py`

 ## Usage
 All code and relevant files can be downloaded.
 The data files can be donloaded from the links in the root folder. **Please place the data files in the folder large_files**.